 Top of the World is located at the north end of the Strip at the Stratosphere, the tallest building west of the Mississippi (and therefore the tallest building in Las Vegas).
 This fine dining establishment slowly rotates 360 degrees providing a complete view of the city.

 This isn't Oz.
 It's Vegas.
 You aren't a wizard.
 You're a tourist.
 But your flight above the city in a hot air balloon will feel just as magical with Vegas Balloon Rides.
 The experience begins early in the morning as you climb aboard a colorful hot air balloon for a peaceful lift off from the desert.

 The balloon floats above the southwest valley and doesn't go close to the Strip, but you will enjoy seeing it from a distance.
 You will also see homes, beautiful mountain ranges, wildlife and tiny cars rushing about.
 It's pretty cool to think you're floating in the sky while the rest of the city is still asleep or rushing to work.
 You didn't even have to click your heels.

 Our views here are pretty sweet.
 So how about a suite view?
-You'll feel like you're above it all as you enjoy the view from the infinity pool in your two-story Sky Villa at the Palms or take in panoramic views of the skyline in your 180-degree, 1,200-square-foot Wraparound Terrace Suite at the Cosmopolitan.
+You'll feel like you're above it all as you enjoy the view from the infinity pool in your two-story Sky Villa at the Palms or take in panoramic views of the skyline in your 180-degree, 1,200-square-foot Wraparound Terrace Suite at The Cosmopolitan of Las Vegas.
 If you prefer your scenery a little more natural, Red Rock Resort offers a Deluxe Room with views of the dramatic red rock formations at nearby Red Rock Canyon National Conservation Area.